Luca-Mitchell/MNIST-Nueral-Network/README.md

-A simple nural network to classify hadwritten digits from the MNSIT data set without the use of machine learning libraries, just pure maths.
+A simple neural network to classify hadwritten digits from the MNIST data set without the use of machine learning libraries, just pure maths.